Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Experiments

-We also investigate the impact of training time on the stable diffusion model for achieving CVLA.
-Specifically, we compare models achieving the best reconstruction (best PSNR) and models trained with more iterations.
-Table \ref{Table: Ablation_gd} demonstrates that the model with the best reconstruction ability, when paired with the generated text, achieves the highest cyclic manipulation effectiveness for report explanation.
+We compared the manipulation method within CVLM to a direct report manipulation approach, where Stable Diffusion is trained directly with unprocessed reports without pre-cleaning.
+The results in Fig. \ref{fig:manipulation} indicate that using organized prompts focused on findings results in significantly better performance compared to removing entire sentences from unstructured reports.
+For quantitative comparison, out of a total of 400 manipulations, the structured report manipulation achieved a much higher success rate (0.712) than the direct report manipulation approach (0.449) for the R2Gen model.

-We compare the manipulation method within CVLA to a direct report manipulation approach, where Stable Diffusion is trained directly with reports without pre-cleaning.
-The result in Fig. \ref{fig:manipulation} shows that the organised prompt which focuses on the findings brings more significant change compared to the performance by removing the full sentence in the unorganised report.
+Finally, we analyzed the influence of the denoising step $T$ during diffusion model inference on achieving cyclic success.
+We evaluated $T$ values ranging from 20 to 100 and found that $T > 50$ yields the highest success rates.
+For efficiency, $T = 50$ was selected.
+The computation cost and numerical results are provided in Appendix B\footnotemark[1].